Assess the level of suicide care in your system by taking the Zero Suicide Organizational Self-Study.

 Zero Suicide Academy®

-For those completing the Organizational Self-Study as part of the requirements for attending a Zero Suicide Academy, please note that the Organizational Self-Study is housed on this website, which is separate from www.zerosuicideinstitute.com.
+For those completing the Organizational Self-Study as a requirement for attendance at a Zero Suicide Academy, please note that the Organizational Self-Study is housed on this website, which is separate from www.zerosuicideinstitute.com.
 You will be prompted to create a separate account on this website in order to complete the Self-Study.

 General Guide to Rating